shrutigoel1703/Microsoft_VideoChat/README.md

 ## General info

 ### Video_Chat
-It is a free video calling app build using WebRTC to achieve peer-to-peer audio,video and chat sharing.
+It is a free video calling app build using WebRTC to achieve peer-to-peer audio, video and chat sharing.

 ### Features
 * Allows 2 people to connect on video call